How to Manage ServBay Databases with TablePlus

 Connecting to Redis

-Redis is a high-performance key-value store.
-ServBay can install and run a Redis service.
+Redis is a high-performance key-value database.
+ServBay can install and run Redis.

 - Click the "+" icon or go to